mau-arrieta/Doc-Anonymizer/README.md

 The annotations included tokens our model didn't need to learn for this task (symbols, formatting sequences), so we filtered our annotation files by matching a REGEX which left us only those tokens that included words longer (or equal to) three letters, and that were made up of letters in the english alphabet (including those with hyphens and apostrophes).

+We also tried to filter the annotations by keeping the annotations that we needed and grouping them into a single label.
+So it would be easier for the model to distribute the weights on the learning process, since it doesn't have the same weight to detect a element with label paragraph than caption.
+At the end, we couldn't apply said change over the annotations from DocBank and we had to train it but we took it into account on the metrics evaluation.

 The whole dataset was approximately 50gb, our model used 2.4% of it for fine-tuning due to storage constraints the team worked with.
 Our final version was fine-tuned with a total of 12k document images, with a 80-10-10 data partition for training,validation and testing, in that order.